-The disclosure of how well the institutions meet their MREL requirements is based on information reported to the Debt Office as of 11 August 2021.
+The disclosure of how well the institutions meet their MREL requirements is based on information reported to the Debt Office as of 12 May 2021.

-In this report, compliance is reported in relation to the MREL requirements set in December 2020.
-For Länsförsäkringar, the compliance is reported in relation to the MREL requirement set in June 2021.5
+In this report, compliance is reported in relation to the MREL requirements set in December 2020.5

-The MREL compliance reported in this publication refers to the requirements that are set at the consolidated level.
-For further information on the Debt Office's MREL requirements and the principles involved, see the information box on pages 10 and 11.
+The MREL compliance reported in this publication refers to the requirements that are set at the consolidated level.6 For further information on the Debt Office's MREL requirements and the principles involved, see the information box on pages 9 and 10.